Minimal Time Robust Control for Two Superconducting Qubits: Robust Time Optimization

+The results of the robust optimization in Figure~\ref{Minimal_Figure_Robust} show that pulses optimized for robustness against a $\pm10\%$ uncertainty in the coupling strength $J$ can achieve a worst-case fidelity of $\mathcal{F} > 0.99$ in just $64\,\text{ns}$.
+Furthermore, by constraining the uncertainty to $\pm3\%$, worst-case fidelities above $\mathcal{F} = 0.999$ are attainable in $71\,\text{ns}$ (an example of this time-optimal robust pulse is shown in Fig.~\ref{Minimal_Figure_Robust_Pulse}).
+Although this is $3\,\text{ns}$ slower than the non-robust case, it remains twice as fast as current experimental demonstrations \cite{baum_experimental_2021, sheldon_procedure_2016, sundaresan_reducing_2020, abughanem_ibm_2025, kandala_demonstration_2021}.
+These results also represent an improvement over previously reported robust control strategies for similar systems.
+For instance, we achieved a worst-case $\mathcal{F} > 0.999$ with $\pm 3\%$ robustness $3\times$ faster than reinforcement learning approaches that achieved average fidelities ($\mathcal{F} > 0.999$) against $\pm 4\%$ static drift in $249\,\text{ns}$ \cite{nam_nguyen_reinforcement_2024}.
+While at $\mathcal{F} > 0.99$, we achieved a much larger uncertainty robustness of $\pm 10\%$.

+The bottom panels of Figure~\ref{Minimal_Figure_Robust} validate the effectiveness of the generated pulses by testing two example pulses against variations in the $J$ coupling.
+The left panel confirms that the $64\,\text{ns}$ pulse (optimized for $\mathcal{F} > 0.99$ with $\pm10\%$ robustness) successfully maintains its target fidelity across the entire error range.
+Similarly, the right panel shows that the $71\,\text{ns}$ pulse (designed for $\mathcal{F} > 0.999$ with $\pm3\%$ robustness) achieves its fidelity goal within the specified $\pm3\%$ window.
+At these short gate times, decoherence effects are negligible, as transmon coherence times are orders of magnitude longer---typically tens of microseconds~\cite{sheldon_procedure_2016} and up to $0.5\,\text{ms}$ for state-of-the-art devices~\cite{bland_2d_2025}.

+We observed that there is a trade-off between gate operation time and static uncertainty.
+This can be understood as arising from an equivalence between the time constraint and the robustness requirement, as illustrated by the following simplified argument.
+Given a general Hamiltonian $H_0$ with a control $c(t)H_1$, the equation of motion is:

+When we reduce the time duration of the control task by rescaling time $t = (1-p)t^\prime$ with $0 < p \ll 1$, this is equivalent to a perturbation of the Hamiltonian, because:

-Figure \ref{fig:RobustTransmon} shows that the fidelities tend to some value for each size of uncertainty.
-For uncertainties greater than $3\%$, the fidelities tend to values less than $\mathcal{F}=0.999$, within the constraints of the system that has been simulated.
-This suggests that the optimal level of uncertainty for this system is $3\%$ or less; if this level of measurement uncertainty for the $J$ coupling can be reached, then high fidelity short robust pulses can be achieved.
+where $H_0' = (1-p)H_0$ and $H_1' = (1-p)H_1$.
+In a situation where fidelity is locally a convex function of the two constraints, the fidelity may be maintained by compensating for the change in the time constraint with a change in uncertainty.
+Related ideas were discussed regarding the trade-off between fidelity and time-optimal control~\cite{moore_tibbetts_exploring_2012}.
+The results also indicate that the fidelity values do not increase linearly with gate operation time and that there appears to be a maximum reachable fidelity value, whereby an increase in gate operation time will not yield higher fidelity.
+For uncertainties greater than $3\%$, the best achievable worst-case fidelities are no greater than $\mathcal{F} = 0.999$, within the constraints of the simulated system.
+This suggests that the optimal level of uncertainty for this system is $3\%$ or less; if this level of measurement uncertainty for the $J$ coupling can be reached, then high-fidelity, short, robust pulses can be achieved.